Monthly Archives: December 2015

 Salman in his youth, date unknown.
 Source: Wikipedia

-At the age of 19, he was appointed Deputy Governor of Riyadh and later served Governor of Riyadh from 1963 until 2011.
-From November 2011, he served as Defense Minister under his half-brother, King Abdullah.
-He was also appointed Second Deputy Prime Minister replacing his brother, the late Crown Prince Sultan.
-In 2012, following the death of another brother, Crown Prince Nayef, Salman was named Crown Prince and First Deputy Prime Minister.
+At the age of 19, Salman was appointed Deputy Governor of Riyadh and served as Governor of Riyadh from 1963 until 2011.
+From November 2011, he served as Defense Minister under his half-brother King Abdullah.
+He was also appointed Second Deputy Prime Minister replacing his brother Crown Prince Sultan.
+In 2012, following the death of another brother Crown Prince Nayef, Salman was named Crown Prince and First Deputy Prime Minister.

 Salman became King of Saudi Arabia on January 23, 2015, following the death of his half-brother King Abdullah.
-He named his younger half-brother, Muqrin, as Crown Prince.
-However, in April 2015, he removed Muqrin and instead named his nephew, Muhammad bin Nayef, as Crown Prince.
+He named his younger half-brother Muqrin as Crown Prince.
+However, in April 2015, he removed Muqrin and named his nephew Muhammad bin Nayef as Crown Prince.
 In June 2017, King Salman removed his nephew Muhammad bin Nayef from all positions and named his son Mohammad bin Salman as Crown Prince.
 Previously, he had been Deputy Crown Prince.

 King Salman has made headlines for his extravagant trips to the United States and the southern coast of France, traveling with an entourage numbering in the hundreds.
-He has also been the source of much media speculation as to his health.
-Some media reports have suggested that the King is suffering from some form of dementia, possibly Alzheimer’s Disease.
+There has been much media speculation about his health.
+Some media reports have suggested that King Salman is suffering from some form of dementia, possibly Alzheimer’s Disease.
 There has been no formal statement from the Royal Court regarding these claims.
 Crown Prince Mohammed bin Salman, is considered the de facto ruler of Saudi Arabia and has led many reforms within the country, as well as creating a number of controversies, including the 2017 arrest of members of the Saudi royal family and the assassination of journalist Jamal Khashoggi.

 King Salman has married three times.
 His first wife was his first cousin, Sultana bint Turki Al Sudairi (died 2011) with whom he had six children: